-The FDA approved the expanded use of GARDASIL-9: a recombinant vaccine, against nine types of Human papilloma viruses for men and women aged 27 to 45 years on the 5th of October 2018.
+The FDA approved the expanded use of GARDASIL-9: a recombinant vaccine, against nine types of Human papillomaviruses for men and women aged 27 to 45 years on the 5th of October 2018.
 The approval was based on new research and long term follow up data from about 13,000 subjects.
 “Today’s approval represents an important opportunity to help prevent HPV-related diseases and cancers in a broader age range,” said Peter Marks, M.D., Ph.D., director of the FDA’s Center for Biologics Evaluation and Research.

 The vaccine was developed in 2006 against 4 types of HPV and was approved by the FDA in 2014.
-At first, the vaccine was approved for males and females 9 to 26 years old, for the prevention of genital warts and cancers.
-Keep in mind though that It does not prevent all types of HPV associated cancers but only those caused by HPV Types 6/11/16/18/31/33/45/52/58.
+At first, the vaccine was approved for males and females 9 to 26 years old, for the prevention of genital warts and cancer.
+Keep in mind though that it does not prevent all types of HPV associated cancers but only those caused by HPV Types 6/11/16/18/31/33/45/52/58.
 GARDASIL-9 is administered in the muscles of the upper arm.
 The whole HPV vaccination program comprises of 3 doses at (0, 2 months, 6 months).

-The FDA, an agency of The US Department of Health and Human Services, protects the public health by assuring the safety, effectiveness, and security of human and veterinary drugs, vaccines, cosmetics, food, medical devices etc.
+The FDA, an agency of The US Department of Health and Human Services, protects the public health by assuring the safety, effectiveness, and security of human and veterinary drugs, vaccines, cosmetics, food, medical devices, etc.